lolney/bottleneck/readme.md

 Like event subscriptions, but response is intended only for a single target.
 A per-pair hash ensures that, even in the event of multiple requests on the same event socket -- plus pipelining or server-side delays that mean requests are returned out-of-order -- each request makes it to the correct target.

+Whether this should be done over websockets instead of HTTP is questionable, but there is [precedent](https://github.com/swagger-api/swagger-socket/wiki/SwaggerSocket-Protocol) for this sort of usage.
+It means forgoing the tools available for HTTP APIs in favor of simplifying connection management (using the same websocket for all communication).

 Usage:

 ```